 I cruised down highway 18 towards my parent’s house in Upper Rowco, Running Springs, one of the nicest areas in our town.
 The pines stood tall and dense on the corner of highway 18 and Wilderness.
 This area hadn’t burned in 100 years and I admired these trees touching into the heavens as I came into the corner going 60 miles an hour, well over the 30 speed limit.
 No highway patrol was going to stop me for speeding today, might as well drift upper Rowco while I still could!
 I made a right on Wilderness taking a mental snap shot of these tall pine trees.
 I would never see them again.
 Little did I know, in 8 hours they would burn to the ground.
 As I steered my all wheel drive Subaru up the mountain road I thought of all the time growing up I had hiked the 3 miles to the creek at the bottom.
 I thought of the acorns we collected down there and the mountain biking we did with other mountain children.
 I drove by Steve’s house, then that guy who works at the post office, then Carol’s, then Amiee’s.
 I passed the Boy Scout camp where I used to sled; the Cloud’s where I used to pet sit.

 I slowly drove past my parent’s rental house where I grew up.
 The vinka was running wild over where we used to build snow caves and I used to lie out in the sun with my mom, working on our tans while the snow was still melting around us in May.
 We called this area of the mountain the butt crack of the mountain.
 The trees grew so high and dense they kept out sunshine’s rays and the snow lasted to well into May.
 I love this area.
 Even after we had to take down half the trees after the bark beetle infestation in 2007 an incident that ended with a giant pine crashing into our roof.
 To this day Cheddar, the cat is terrified of loud noises since that happened.
+For roof repairs, you will want to contact someone like one of the roofing companies austin to get your home back to its old self.

 I continued up our steep street that I used to walk up every morning to catch the bus a mile from my house.
 I passed the houses of numerous friends from church, my first grade teacher’s house sat vacant on the left.
 On the top of the hill was Kelly’s house, we had been friends since kindergarten, lost touch when she moved to West Virginia, then NYU.
 I drove by Jeff’s house, one of my many mangers at work, and the Gonzalez’s and the Shea’s, and the Wilders and the … It just goes on and on.
 These are my neighbors!
 The people I grew up with went to church with, fought with their kids with in school.
 This is home.
 This is my life.
 We had been evacuated so many times but this time seemed real.
 It seemed final.